-We have previously audited the Fayetteville State University Foundation Inc., and Subsidiary's 2020 financial statements, and we expressed an unmodified audit opinion on those consolidated audited financial statements in our report dated August 21, 2020.
-In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2020, is consistent, in all material respects, with the audited consolidated financial statements from which is has been derived.
+We have previously audited the Fayetteville State University Foundation Inc., and Subsidiary's 2021 financial statements, and we expressed an unmodified audit opinion on those audited consolidated financial statements in our report dated September 10, 2021.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2021, is consistent, in all material respects, with the audited consolidated financial statements from which it has been derived.